danbz/aesthetic-programming/source/6-ObjectAbstraction/Readme.md

 **2. Discussion in groups:**

 - Identify a game you are familiar with and describe the characters/objects using the class, and object concepts and vocabulary.
 Can you identify the classes and objects within the chosen example?
 - Given that the creation of objects requires the concept of abstraction, and in line with some of the introductory ideas for this chapter; can you use the sample code or your game as an example to think through some of the political implications of class/object abstraction?
+How do objects interact with the world, and how do worldviews and ideologies built into objects' properties and behaviors?
 Does the fact that this is a game allow for further reflection on the way everyday activities (such as enjoying tofu) become object-oriented?
 </div>

 ## Further notes